Driving the wild road to Mangart Pass in the Julian Alps

-The Mangart Pass is a high mountain pass at an elevation of 2.072m (6,798ft) above the sea level, located in the Julian Alps, on the border between Italy and Slovenia.
-It’s said to be the highest-lying road in Slovenia.
+Mangartsko sedlo is a high mountain pass at an elevation of 2,067m (6,781ft) above sea level located in Slovenia.
+It’s said to be the highest-lying road in the country.

 Where is Mangart Pass?